n3ird4/TryHackMe/ctf/techsupp0rt1.md

 ## Privesc

 I used this password with the scamsite username and...it works !
-(FYI:It also worked with the **support** user to connect trhough wordpress admin panel)
+(FYI: It also worked with the **support** user to connect through wordpress admin panel)
 So I did the few following steps to get the root flag:

 ```bash